 (Fall 2008) By Dany Rothfeld, LM #590

-This month’s installment is a real treat--two for the price of one.
+This month’s instalment is a real treat two for the price of one.
 Because John and Nancy Wilson are inseparable, they preferred to be interviewed together.

 John Wilson was also born in Milwaukee.
 He was a paper boy until he went to high school.
 He remembers that he and his friends would play with quarters, dimes, and nickels that today might be rare, in the back alley next to the paper station.
 They would take turns tossing them toward the wall, and the closest would win.
 This, of course put a lot of dings and scratches in the coins, but the boys didn’t know that some day these coins might be very valuable.

 In contrast to his wife, John did not really become interested in collecting coins until he married Nancy.
 At the time, he was employed by the Wisconsin Air National Guard in Milwaukee.
 John served in the U.S. Marine Corps from 1962-1966, which included a tour in Vietnam.
 After a short engagement, they were married in April 1968, and began attending coin shows together.
 In the early 1970s, John “fell in love” with large-sized paper money.
 It didn’t take long to become interested in all areas of numismatics.

 Both of them are avid collectors of U.S. paper money, tokens and medals (especially Wisconsin), porcelain coins and medals, ancient coins, autographs and other items.
 John and Nancy recently celebrated their 40th anniversary.

 Since they don’t have children, John says they like to consider ANA members as their “kids.”
 John himself was ANA President from 2001 trough 2003.
 Both John and Nancy served a total of 18 years on the ANA Board (1987-2005).